+A savings account is an important part of any financial portfolio.
 When you’re building your savings, you want that money to earn a competitive yield.
-Putting your savings in a high-yield savings account will keep your money safe and let you earn some interest on the balance of the account.
+Putting your savings in a high-yield savings account will keep your money safe and let you earn some interest.

 - Emergency fund: One of the best ways to use a high-yield savings account is to use it for your emergency fund.
 If you make regular deposits into a high-yield savings account instead of investing all of your money, you don’t have to worry about a market drop wiping out your savings and pushing back your goal, for example.